 If periodontal disease is your problem, the treatment can vary widely depending on how far the disease has progressed.
 It is ideal to catch and treat periodontal disease in the early stages, which is why your hygienist will regularly assess your gum health for signs of periodontal disease.

 We are proud to offer the most advanced tooth restorative materials available.
 These restorations include tooth-colored fillings which are directly bonded to the tooth and porcelain.
 Unlike amalgam, mercury-free fillings or tooth-colored fillings actually bond to the tooth structure, strengthening the teeth without the need for metal.
 These restorations beautifully mimic the look of your natural teeth.
 Dr. McClendon will discuss which material is right for you based on your specific dental needs.

 We are pleased to offer our patients comfortable, safe, and effective dentistry with the use of oral conscious sedation.
 Dr. McClendon has specialized training in pain and fear management allowing her to treat some of the most fearful patients.
 Our patients who have experienced this safe and comfortable approach love it.

 Patients who may benefit from sedation dentistry:

-Oral conscious sedation allows Dr. Cathy to provide dental treatment safely and comfortably for patients with dental anxiety.
+Oral conscious sedation allows Dr. McClendon to provide dental treatment safely and comfortably for patients with dental anxiety.
 There are several benefits to using sedation dentistry: